 Crypto currencies are bought and sold at an exchange.
 These IOTA exchanges aren't currently accepting USD or EUR deposits though, which means you have to buy IOTA using Bitcoin (BTC) or Ethereum (ETH).

 BTC & ETH are traditional cryptocurrencies.
 They're more readily available at exchanges that'll take your dollars.
 So you buy BTC or ETH at a fiat exchange and transfer them over to your preferred IOTA exchange.
 Note that you may need to signup at these exchanges and they may or may not serve your country.
-For a detailed breakdown of all the exchanges available to you, check out our

 By fiat exchange, we mean any sizeable and reputed currency exchange accepting (at least) USD deposits and offering ETH trades.
 In order to buy IOTA, you'll first have to register an account at both a fiat exchange and an IOTA exchange.
 We recommend you pick the exchanges currently facilitating the best buying strategy as shown in the graphic on the